ltraveler/idena-sibling/README.md

 ## 🗒️&nbsp; Ater using the playbook there are a few things left to do:

-    ✦ Change DNS A record related to your droplet domain.
+    ✦ If you have used a custom SSL certificate option (letsencrypt: "no") and haven't done so already, change the DNS A record related to your droplet domain.
-    ✧ Try to reach your droplet domain through the web browser.
+    ✧ Try accessing your shared node's domain via a web browser using the "https://" prefix.
     ✧ Try to connect to your shared node using any of your API keys via app.idena.io.
     ✦ Please remember that after entering the API key and Shared Node URL in the app.idena.io, your status should become 'ONLINE'.